alessio-perugini/website/content/cv.md

 ---

 I'm a Software Engineer constantly looking for the yay-feeling and new technologies.
 I love challenges, developing stuff and beer(s)!

-\- 2 year of experience with Go<br />
+\- 3 year of experience with Go<br />
-\- 2 years of experience with Java<br />
-\- 2 years of experience with PHP<br />

 For a more detailed profile please check out my [linkedin](https://linkedin.com/in/perugini-alessio) and [github](https://github.com/alessio-perugini) page.